-09. All private recognized High Schools forwarding regular candidate shall invariably enclose the copies of the latest Recognition orders to the MNR.
-If the school is newly permitted to open X class during 2015-2017, they should enclose a copy of the opening permission orders issued by the competent authority (Regional Joint Director of School Education) duly attested by the Deputy Educational Officer concerned.
+09. All private recognized High Schools forwarding regular candidates shall invariably enclose the copies of the latest Recognition orders to the MNR.
+If the school is newly permitted to open X class during 2017, they should enclose a copy of the opening permission orders issued by the competent authority (Regional Joint Director of School Education) duly attested by the Deputy Educational Officer concerned.

-10. Mere submission of proposals for opening permission during 2015-2017 will not give any right to the management to present the students as regular candidates.
-In this aspect in the earlier examinations certain DEOs have forwarded OMR cum ICR forms / MNR of such schools along with “Under Process certificate” (self issued) which is irregular.
+10. Mere submission of proposals for opening permission during 2017 will not give any right to the management to present the students as regular candidates.
+In this aspect, in the earlier examinations, certain DEOs have forwarded OMR cum ICR forms / MNR of such schools along with “Under Process certificate” (self-issued) which is irregular.
 Hence the DEO shall not accept MNRs, OMR cum ICR forms and fees challans from the schools who do not have the permission to open X class.
 They will be held responsible for any such deviations.

-11. In case of new schools which are permitted to open X class and presenting regular candidates for the first time during academic year 2015-2017 shall submit recognition proposals to the RJDSE through DEO with in two months from the date of receipt of the same, otherwise the candidates will be treated as private candidates.
-In all these cases they must enclose orders issued by the competent authority permitting to open x class during 2015-2017.
-Schools which were permitted to open X class during 2014-2015 must and should enclose recognition orders obtained from the competent authority.
+11. In case of new schools which are permitted to open X class and presenting regular candidates for the first time during the academic year, 2017 shall submit recognition proposals to the RJDSE through DEO within two months from the date of receipt of the same, otherwise, the candidates will be treated as private candidates.
+In all these cases they must enclose orders issued by the competent authority permitting to open x class during 2017.
+Schools that were permitted to open X class during 2014-2015 must and should enclose recognition orders obtained from the competent authority.

-12. Forwarding schools have to maintain a Record /Register containing the particulars of the candidates presented for the S.S.C Examinations till he / she passes the Examinations, duly noting the marks secured by them at every sitting along with the Roll number, Month and Year of Examination, Serial number of the certificate / failed memorandum etc., and should be able to produce before the Director of Government Examinations as and when asked for.
+12. Forwarding schools have to maintain a Record /Register containing the particulars of the candidates presented for the S.S.C Examinations till he/she passes the Examinations, duly noting the marks secured by them at every sitting along with the Roll Number, Month and Year of Examination, a Serial number of the certificate / failed memorandum, etc., and should be able to produce before the Director of Government Examinations as and when asked for.
 The Head of the institution will be solely made responsible for not-maintaining such Register/Record.
 Photo of the candidate should also be affixed in concerned page of the Register.

 13. 1.
-While preparing the MNRs & OMR cum ICRs Headmaster of school concerned should write area code of that school i.e., URBAN / RURAL in consultation with mandal Revenue Officer concerned & DISE information submitted to C & DSE.
+While preparing the MNRs & OMR cum ICRs Headmaster of the school concerned should write area code of that school i.e., URBAN / RURAL in consultation with Mandal Revenue Officer concerned & DISE information submitted to C & DSE.

 15. The English medium students, in case they opt for Telugu as 1st Language should opt only Hindi as a second Language and they shall not opt or choose Special English as 2nd Language under any circumstances as Special English under Second Language is dispensed already.
 Only 09H and 09T are available under Second Language and no other Language is admissible under Second Language.

-18. Previous pattern of Eleven Papers with Six subjects will be continued.
+18. The previous pattern of Eleven Papers with Six subjects will be continued.
 All the subjects i.e., 1st Language, 3rd Language, Mathematics, General Science, Social Studies except 2nd Language Hindi/Telugu will have 2 Papers.
-In case of 2nd Language there will be one Paper only.
+In the case of 2nd Language, there will be one Paper only.

-19. Exams are conducted for 100 marks in all the subjects i.e., 80 marks for summative test (Board Exam) and 20 marks for formative test (internal exams or School based exam).
+19. Exams are conducted for 100 marks in all the subjects i.e., 80 marks for the summative test (Board Exam) and 20 marks for the formative tests (internal exams or School-based exam).

 20. Pass marks for all the subjects including 2nd Language i.e., Hindi/Telugu is 35.
 That means candidates shall secure 35 marks in each subject both Summative and Formative marks put together.
 However, the candidates should secure a minimum of 28 marks in the Board Exam to declare them as passed.